paytabscom/paytabs-ios-library-sample/README.md

 [![Platform](https://img.shields.io/cocoapods/p/PayTabsSDK.svg?style=flat)](https://github.com/paytabscom/paytabs-ios-library-sample/tree/master)

 # PayTabs SDK
-**PayTabs SDk** makes the intergation with PayTabs payment gateway very easy by providing ready made payment screen that handles the card entry and billing & shipping info and complete the missing details.
+**PayTabs SDk** makes the intergation with the PayTabs payment gateway very easy by providing ready-made payment screen that handles the card entry and billing & shipping info and completes the missing details.

 ## Features

-* The SDk offers a ready-made card payment screen.
+* The SDK offers a ready-made card payment screen.
 * **Card Scanner** for quick & easy entry of card details (iOS 13.0+).
 * Handle the missing required billing and shipping details.
-* Logo, colors, and fonts become easy to be customized.
+* Logo, colors, and fonts become easy to customize.
 * **Apple Pay** supported.
 * The SDK size became very light because we removed all the third-party dependencies.
 * Supporting dark mode.